Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: RESULTS

+We first compare SToRM:Two-Step, and SToRM: Self Nav with breath-held cine in Fig. \ref{fig2} to determine if the performance of the matrix completion scheme is comparable to the setting with navigators and breath-held data.
+The data was acquired with navigated acquisition, where one spiral acquisition was repeated after every 5 readouts.
+The navigators were not included in the estimation of the Laplacian matrix in the SToRM:Two-Step.
+We manually identified a cardiac cycle from the SToRM reconstructions, which closely matched in the end inspiration phase in which breath-held data was acquired.
+Three frames (end-diastole, mid-frame, end-systole) from the image series are shown.
+We note that the proposed scheme provides similar visual quality to the breath-held acquisitions.
+The experiments also show that the visual quality of the SToRM:Two-Step scheme is quite comparable to that of StoRM: Self Nav.

-Fig. \ref{fig4} shows the performance comparison between the proposed SToRM:Iterative, low-rank, and SToRM: SENSE methods on the numerical phantom dataset, while the quantitative results are shown in Table 1.
-We observe that the proposed scheme significantly reduces the spatial and temporal blurring compared to the low-rank scheme, which demonstrates the ability of the kernel low-rank algorithm in capturing non-linear redundancies.
-The error images also show the significantly reduced errors associated with the proposed scheme.
-These visual observations are also confirmed by the quantitative results in Table 1.
+We compare the proposed scheme against competing methods on a numerical phantom in Fig. \ref{fig3} and Table \ref{table1}.
+Fig. \ref{fig3} shows the visual comparison between the proposed SToRM:Two-Step, low-rank, SToRM: SENSE, compressed sensing (CS), kt-SLR and SToRM: Self-Nav methods.
+We observe that the proposed scheme significantly reduces the spatial and temporal blurring compared to the low-rank scheme CS and kt-SLR, which demonstrates the ability of the kernel low-rank algorithm in capturing non-linear redundancies.
+These visual observations are also confirmed by the quantitative results in Table \ref{table1}.
+We have used four metrics (SER, SSIM, HFEN, GPC) to evaluate the performance.

-The comparison of the proposed SToRM:Iterative against the low-rank and the SToRM:SENSE algorithm is shown in Fig \ref{fig5}, in the context of experimental data.
-Since no ground truth is available, the regularization parameters were hand-tuned to yield the best possible results for each algorithm.
 We optimized the parameters for one dataset.
-These parameters ($\lambda_{1}=0.01$, $\lambda_{2}=1e-5$ and $\lambda$ = 0.025) are then used for the subsequent reconstructions.
-We have picked three frames (end-diastole, mid-frame, end-systole) from the image series to show the spatial quality of the proposed method as compared to the low-rank method and SToRM: SENSE, where the Laplacian matrix is estimated from SENSE reconstructions.
-The fourth column of Fig. \ref{fig5} shows the temporal profiles.
-We observe that the proposed scheme provides better visual quality with reduced spatial and temporal blurring when compared to the low-rank method and SToRM: SENSE scheme.
+We observe that the performance of the SToRM:Two-Step scheme is significantly better than other methods, while it is marginally higher than SToRM:Self-Nav.

+We have also investigated the impact of different Laplacian estimation strategies as shown in the supplementary figure S1.
+Results show that the image quality is not different notably, however, we get lower computational complexity with the low-resolution approach, as mentioned in the section \ref{twostep}.